 I like to make crescent shaped cookies as well!
 When I make these Italian Pistachio Cookies in a crescent shape, I first make a 1 1/2 inch cookie ball and then shape into a crescent shape.
 These will be ready after baking for about 12 minutes.
 Because of the shape of these cookies, they take a shorter time to bake than their “ball” counterpart.
 For this recipe, I made 1 inch round cookies and crescent cookies made with 1 1/2 inch rounds.
 So that the baking time is the same for both.

 If you love Pistachios this is the cookie for you.
 However, even if you’r not a fan, you should still try them! 🙂 Because these cookies are what turned me to the green side!
 Besides they are so easy to make, why not give them a try?
 Soft in the center, a little fudgy, not too sweet and dairy- and gluten-free!

 I always make a double batch, because trust me, they are not going to last very long!
 So my advice is, make a double batch secretly, and then pretend like you only made one.
 You won’t be sorry! 🙂 As long as no one discovers your secret stash at least.
 If they do, you don’t know me and you never read this.

-If you liked this recipe, don’t forget to subscribe for new (and free) recipes and updates by entering your email address below (and get all these recipes delivered straight to your inbox)!
+If you liked this quick and easy Italian pistachio cookies recipe, don’t forget to subscribe for new (and free) recipes and updates by entering your email address below (and get all these recipes delivered straight to your inbox)!

 You can also visit me on FACEBOOK, TWITTER, INSTAGRAM, PINTEREST and GOOGLE-PLUS too.
 I love sharing pictures of recipes to come on the blog plus other awesome recipes I find out there that I want to try.
 So I hope you do stop by and say hi! 🙂